 The advantages are;

-The Club Permit Scheme as managed by Vic Roads allows vehicles over 25 years of age to be registered on a pro-rate system of 45 or 90 days of driving on the road.
+The Club Permit Scheme as managed by Vic Roads allows motor vehicles over 25 years of age to be registered on a pro-rata system of 45 or 90 days of driving on the road.
 For information regarding fees and for the intricate details of the VicRoads rules, check out the following links;

-Please see the information below regarding VicRoads Roadworthy Policy and their photo requirements, modified vehicle restrictions and requirements regarding providing a VASS Engineers Certificate and some tips for completing your logbook.
+Please see the information below regarding VicRoads Roadworthy Policy and their photo requirements, modified motor vehicle restrictions and requirements regarding providing a VASS Engineers Certificate and some tips for completing your logbook.

 The fallacy

 Old men with nothing better to do spread rumours the Club Permit Scheme will be shut down or that a lot of clubs are about to be closed or that this 'Red Plate Club' is about to be shut down.
 This is misinformation spread by ignorant old luddites.
 The police can't shut a club down.
-VicRoads have a committee that focuses on auditing the 1,000 existing clubs and they shut down a few but it is a slow process.
+VicRoads have a committee that focuses on auditing the 1,600 clubs and they shut down a few but it is a slow process.
 It is easy to change clubs and most times no roadworthy is required.
 If you put your car on club plates it will be fine, for many years to come and you save a lot of money.

 VSI 33